japinol7/the-codemaster/README.md

           You can move around all levels whenever it makes sense to the story.
 	> To beat the game:
+	    > In this demo, you must:
+	      > Get all the batteries
+	      > Get all the files disks.
-	    > In this demo, you just have to get all the batteries and files disks from all the levels.
+	      > Decrypt and read all the files disks that are not corrupted.
 	> Levels:
-	    > In this demo, levels are completed by getting all the batteries and files disks.
 	    > What happens in a level, stays in that level.
 	      > This means that when you leave a level, all effects and NPCs
 	        in that level get paused; to be reactivated as soon as the player enters that level again.
 	      > This is not a bug, it's a feature.
 	        Yeah, really.
 It is a design decision.
-	    > Number of levels implemented for this demo: 30.
 	> Doors:
 	    > Use them to go to other levels.
         > To unlock a locked door you need to use the right door key.